-- The police departments of Kensington and Summerside will be dissolved through a ministerial order and the new police department of Summerside Regional Police established. - It will require negotiation with municipalities regarding potential expansion of existing municipal police services to regional configuration. - The Board will provide governance for the two regional forces, and the reporting relationship of the RCMP CO would, ideally, also be changed to the Board. - A process would have to be developed to recruit, select, and prepare adequately qualified new executives, managers, supervisors, and investigators to staff the potential for expanded regional services.
+- The police departments of Kensington and Summerside will be dissolved through a ministerial order and the new police department of Summerside Regional Police established. - It will require negotiation with municipalities regarding potential expansion of existing municipal police services to regional configuration. - The Board will provide governance for the two regional forces, and the reporting relationship of the RCMP CO would, ideally, also be changed to the Board. - A process would have to be developed to recruit, select, and prepare adequately qualified new executives, managers, supervisors, and investigators to staff the potential for expanded regional services. - Integrated centralized or regionalized specialist teams will support the RCMP detachments and police departments. - Crime- and Incident-analyses functions will be required - Negotiation will be required with municipalities regarding employment status of current municipal employees.

-&lt;sup>185 Halifax Regional Municipality is policed by the Halifax Regional Police in urban areas and the Halifax District RCMP in rural areas, both organizations reporting to a regional board.
+&lt;sup>188 Halifax Regional Municipality is policed by the Halifax Regional Police in urban areas and the Halifax District RCMP in rural areas, both organizations reporting to a regional board.
 All centralized teams are integrated with both RCMP and HRP officers